FlatFilers/platform-sdk-starter/README.md

 #### Unique
 Is this field required to be unique across the whole sheet.
 We have chosen to treat a field with multiple `null`s as still unique.
 [Tests and comments](https://github.com/FlatFilers/platform-sdk-mono/blob/main/packages/configure/src/ddl/Sheet.ts#L41-L46)
 #### `cast`
-the cast function for this field
+The cast function for this field
 #### `default`
-the default value for this field
+The default value for this field
 #### `compute`
-the compute function for this field
+The compute function for this field
-#### `validation`
+#### `validate`
-the function that accepts the final value for the field and returns any validation messages.
+The function that accepts the final value for the field and returns any validation messages.

 ### SheetOptions